suhock/php-dependency-injection/README.md

 ### Adding services to the container

 There are a number of built-in ways to specify how new instances should be created.
-All of them live on `ContainerBuilder` — configure the builder with them, then call `build()` (see
+All of them live on `ContainerBuilder`: configure the builder with them, then call `build()` (see
 [Building the container](#building-the-container)) before resolving anything.